nlamirault/home-assistant-configuration/README.md

 [![Circle CI](https://circleci.com/gh/nlamirault/home-assistant-configuration/tree/master.svg?style=svg)](https://circleci.com/gh/nlamirault/home-assistant-configuration/tree/master)

 This is my Home Assistant configuration.
-I'm currently running Home Assistant version __0.49.1__.
+I'm currently running Home Assistant version __0.51.2__.
 Installation used is [docker-compose](https://docs.docker.com/compose/), running on a Raspberry Pi 3, with [HypriotOS](https://blog.hypriot.com/downloads/)

 When the HA configuration is ready, Kubernetes will be the deployment platform (See [Jarvis](https://github.com/zeiot/jarvis))

-Supported devices :

 | Use                    | Device                         |
 |------------------------|--------------------------------|